-Having looked in some details at my four top choices, here’s some alternatives which may suit some adult beginners…
+Having looked in-depth at my top choices, here are some more, great alternatives which may also suit some adult beginners…

 The book comes as a handsomely produced 50-page volume in landscape format, and includes sufficient explanations of technique and notation along the way to provide for an older beginner’s basic needs; however, I would recommend supplementing the material, and the method would work best in the hands of an experienced teacher.

 As I mentioned when I interview Hey Presto! author Marcel Zidani, I really do think he has created something very special and unique with this resource.

 Marcel has also provided YouTube videos to support those using the book.
 The books themselves can be purchased from his website here.

 Carol Barratt’s Classic Piano Course